salsita/ng2-if-media/README.md

 </ul>
 ```

-Just like in your alt schüle CSS, abstractions can be combined with the `and` keyword or comma separated and treated as independent junctions.
+Following CSS, abstractions can be combined with the `and` keyword or comma separated and treated as independent junctions.
 You can also use `width` values directly or create breakpoints for other properties in the config.

 ```html
 <span *ifMedia="<576px, >widescreen">